sybrex/django-instagram-profile/README.md

 You can interface with the `Post` model however you like.
 We recommend the excellent [django-imagekit](https://github.com/matthewwithanm/django-imagekit/) library, which will allow you to resize and change these images for however you like in your own code.

 # Releases
-* 1.0.0 (Not yet released) Multi-account, django.contrib.storage, background-sync, and much more
+* 1.0.0 Multi-account, django.contrib.storage, background-sync, and much more
 * 0.1.3 Use text field for instagram captions
 * 0.1.1 Handling invalid auth code exception
 * 0.1.0 Alpha version